brucemack/dmtwft/README.md

 the need to be using modems or other old-school ways of playing the required tones into the repeater.

+Credit to Dave Maciorowski (WA1JHK) who developed the original S-COM Programming tool and defined the file format used by this tool.

 Advanced Language Features
 ==========================